tkgregory/cors-simulator/website/content/preflighted-requests/credentials/index.md

 })
 ```

-The response to both the pre-flight and main request must include the `Access-Control-Allow-Credentials` header with a value of `true`:
+The response to both the pre-flight and main request must include the `Access-Control-Allow-Credentials` header with a value of `true`.